Free to Share

 Do you tend to struggle with worry?
 What things do you worry about most?
 Have you committed them to God’s care?
 Once you have committed a worry to God’s care, reject those thoughts of worry that try to come back but instead turn your eyes to God and say, “I trust You to take care of ___.”
 If the opportunity arises, place yourself in a position where you must rely on Him.
 Remember that “God is able to do more than we can ask or imagine… (Ephesians 3:20)”.

 Let’s pray, “Lord God, our maker and redeemer, we know that You watch over us and take care of us like a shepherd tends his sheep.
 We are so grateful that You did not abandon us on this earth to try to provide for ourselves but You have promised to clothe us (Luke 12:28) and feed us (Luke 12:24) and carry us on Your shoulders (Luke 15:5).
 Help us, O Lord, to trust You in everything, to live in dependence on You that You might show Your faithfulness and love.
-Let us turn all our thoughts and all our hearts to You.
+We determine right now to turn all our thoughts and all our hearts to You to trust You and to seek You.
 May we pursue You and Your kingdom with a single-minded purpose and passion.
 May You ever be the driving force of our lives.
 May we glory in You alone and live for You alone in the power of Your Spirit alone.
-Thank You for Your Word through which You have set forth many and great promises, and shown us who You are.
+Thank You for Your Word through which You have set forth many great and precious promises (2 Peter 1:4), and shown us who You are.
 To You, our God, be all glory and honor and power and praise throughout all generations and forever.
 Amen!”